London Conference of 1946–1947: 22nd World Zionist Congress

-While the conference was on hold, the 22nd World Zionist Congress was held in Basle between 9 and 24 December 1946.
+While the conference was on hold, the 22nd World Zionist Congress was held in Basel between 9 and 24 December 1946.

+The 22nd World Zionist Congress discussed the aftermath of The Holocaust and the resulting refugees.
+It also covered the British response during The Holocaust and discussed existing tensions between the Jews in Palestine and the British forces there due to the Mandate.
+During the keynote address of the congress, Chaim Weizmann said that the Mandate needs to be revisited, and if it failed then the British needed to leave.

 The congress described the Morrison-Grady plan as "a travesty of Britain’s obligations under the Mandate", unacceptable as a basis for discussion, and confirmed that the Zionist Organization could not "in the existing circumstances" participate in the London conference.
-The congress's demands were that:(i) that Palestine be established as a Jewish commonwealth integrated in the structure of the democratic world;

-(ii) that the gates of Palestine be opened to Jewish immigration;

-(iii) that the Jewish Agency be vested with the control of immigration into Palestine and with the necessary authority for the upbuilding of the country.
+The congress's demands were that:(i) that Palestine be established as a Jewish commonwealth integrated in the structure of the democratic world;(ii) that the gates of Palestine be opened to Jewish immigration;(iii) that the Jewish Agency be vested with the control of immigration into Palestine and with the necessary authority for the upbuilding of the country.